flutter/website/src/content/ui/interactivity/focus.md

 To use a `FocusTraversalPolicy`, give one to a `FocusTraversalGroup`, It determines the widget subtree in which the policy will be effective.
-Avoid calling the member functions of the class directly.
+Common practice would be to not call the member functions of the class directly.
-The focus system uses these functions.
+The focus system should use these functions.

 ## Manage focus

 The [`FocusManager`][] maintains the current primary focus for the system.
-Users of the focus system typically use three main properties of this API.
+Users of the focus system might only use three properties of this API.

 **`FocusManager.instance.primaryFocus` property**
 : This contains the current focus node with focus.